 Each class is evidence-based and designed to empower individuals and/or caregivers to take control of their life!

 - NEW!
 Aging Mastery Program was created to help today’s older adults address both the benefits and challenges of living longer while feeling empowered to take key steps to improve overall well-being, add stability to life, and strengthen ties to the community.
 Classes are 90 min and meet once a week for 10 weeks.
 Learn more about the Aging Mastery Program.

 - Living Well is proven to help older adults better manage their health conditions, improve their quality of life, and lower health care costs.
 Classes are 2 1/2 hours and meet once a week for 6 weeks.
 Learn more about the Living Well Program.

 - A Matter of Balance is an award-winning program designed to help people manage falls and increase activity.
 Classes are 2 hours and meet once a week for 8 weeks.
 Learn more about A Matter of Balance.

 - Diabetes Education Empowerment Program is designed to engage participants in self-management practices for the control of diabetes and the prevention of its complications.
 Classes are 2 hours and meet once a week for 6 weeks.

 Would you like us to come to YOU?
 If you have a group interested in learning, we can bring the classes to your location!

-If you wish to pay for a wellness class sponsored by Legacy Link you can use your credit card or PayPal below:
+If you wish to pay for a wellness class or training sponsored by Legacy Link you can use your credit card or PayPal below: